kubo/snzip/README.md

     cat file.tar.sz | snzcat > file.tar

 If the program name includes 'cat' such as snzcat, it acts as '-dc' is set.

+### To uncompress a tar file and extract it.

+    snzip -dc archive.tar.sz | tar xf -

 SNZ File format
 ---------------